gauravraj0510/PopChat/README.md

 # PopChat

-A basic chat app with sharing of images and documents along with text.
+A basic chat application with sharing of images and documents along with text.
 An additional feature of message request similar to that of facebook's friend request.
 - Youtube Demo Video: https://youtu.be/Tiz7vMhNLOY

 ## Download